YujieZhou0813/yujiezhou0813.github.io/content/About/_index.md

 Yujie Zhou (they/them) is a Chinese visual artist based in Helsinki, Finland.
 They navigate performativity and a decoded notion of language through photography, textiles, video, and publishing.
 Based on the juxtaposition between their nationalist upbringing and their current life in Finland, their practice interrogates dominant historical narratives and power structures while reframing collective individuality.

 Zhou holds a Master’s Degree in Arts with a major in Photography and a minor in Textiles—Materials and Structures at Aalto University, Finland.
 Selected solo exhibitions include *QWERTY* at Photographic Gallery Hippolyte, Helsinki, Finland (2023); *Four Women* at Photographic Centre Peri, Turku, Finland (2023); *White Shadows* at Taidekeskus Mältinranta, Tampere, Finland (2024); and *White Shadows* at Vent Space, Tallinn, Estonia (2024).
-Group exhibitions include *MoA 23* at the Finnish Museum of Photography, Helsinki (2023); *Make Me Find You* at alpha nova & galerie futura, Berlin, Germany (2023); and *Disrupted Narratives* at the Singapore International Photography Festival (2024).
+Group exhibitions include *Invisible Race* at the Finnish Museum of Photography, Helsinki (2025); *Disrupted Narratives* at the Singapore International Photography Festival (2024), and *Make Me Find You* at alpha nova & galerie futura, Berlin, Germany (2023).

-Selected awards include the Finnish Art Society’s Young Artist Grant (2023), artist for Plat(t)form 2023 at Fotomuseum Winterthur, Switzerland, the FUTURES Photography Talent 2024 nominated by Fotogalleriet, Oslo, Norway, shortlist for the PhMuseum 2024 Photography Grant’s Main Prize, and selectee for Copenhagen International Photography Festival(2025).
+Selected awards include the Finnish Art Society’s Young Artist Grant (2023), artist for Plat(t)form 2023 at Fotomuseum Winterthur, Switzerland, the FUTURES Photography Talent 2024 nominated by Fotogalleriet, Oslo, Norway, shortlist for the PhMuseum 2024 Photography Grant’s Main Prize, and .

 In 2024, they were granted the Kone Foundation’s Saari Residency, Finland and an 11-month Artist Residency at HIAP, Finland.
 Zhou is the recipient of the Temple Bar Gallery + Studios & HIAP International Residency Exchange in Dublin, Ireland (2025); the Artist-in-Residence at Pioneer Works, supported by the Finnish Cultural Institute in New York (2025).

-**Education**
-2021-2023	Master of Arts, Aalto University, Finland.
-		Major in Photography.
-Minor in Textiles — Material and Structure.
-2015-2019	Bachelor of Science, Mechanical Engineering.
- 		University of Illinois Chicago, USA
-		Changchun University of Science and Technology, China

 **Solo Exhibitions**
 2026 (upcoming) Forum Box, Helsinki, Finland
+2026 (upcoming) Titanik, Turku, Finland
 2025 *Making Myself Invisible*,  **Kone Foundation's Puhuri by Patisserie Teemu Aura**, Helsinki, Finland
 2024 *White Shadows*, **Vent Space**, Tallinn, Estonia
 2024  *White Shadows*, [**Taidekeskus Mältinranta**](https://maltinranta.fi/yujie-zhou/), Tampere, Finland